Rangers vs. Orioles Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 46 hits with eight doubles, 14 home runs, 18 walks and 49 RBI.
-He's also stolen three bases.
+- Adolis Garcia has put up 46 hits with eight doubles, 14 home runs and 18 walks.
+He has driven in 49 runs with three stolen bases.

 Garcia Recent Games